 Still, paid voice search is a completely new territory as it requires a unique way of thinking about how ads can be incorporated without disrupting the user experience.
 Already the leader in paid search, Google will likely be a key player in paid voice search.

-So how will paid voice search affect the buyer’s journey?
+So how will paid voice search affect the buyer’s journey and online sales?
 Will Alexa recommend products sold by the highest bidder?
 While it’s too early to tell how this technology will develop, conversational commerce is becoming more pervasive, and retailers will need to be aware and adapt to the buyer’s journey.